danaldi/Person-Counter/README.md

 # Person-Counter
-Custom tensorflow machine learning model used to detect,track and count human on frame.
+Custom tensorflow cv model used to detect,track and count human on frame.
 Created using yolov4 and deepsort.

 # How to install